saltyorg/docs/docs/sandbox/apps/homebox.md

 ## What is it?

-[Homebox](https://hay-kot.github.io/homebox/){: target=_blank rel="noopener noreferrer" } is the inventory and organization system built for the Home User!
+[Homebox](https://hay-kot.github.io/homebox/) is the inventory and organization system built for the Home User!
 With a focus on simplicity and ease of use, Homebox is the perfect solution for your home inventory, organization, and management needs.

 !!!info
     By default, the role is protected behind your Authelia/SSO middleware.
 You will also have to log into the app itself.